Introduction

 - A description of appropriate medical facts regarding the serious health condition;

-If your patient’s family member is seeking FMLA leave, a complete and sufficient certification includes:
+If your patient has family seeking FMLA leave to care for them, a complete and sufficient certification includes:

-- Contact information of the health care provider, including name, address, telephone number, fax number, and type of medical practice/specialty;
+- Your contact information, including name, address, telephone number, fax number, and type of medical practice/specialty;

 - When the serious health condition began and how long it is expected to last;